nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/loncontes-overdue-checkouts.md

     ```
     daysCheckedOut > checkout.Material.MaterialType.CheckoutDays
     ```
 1. Days checked out is a little more complex.
-If we subtract today from the `CheckoutDate`, we will get a `TimeSpan` that represents the amount of time the material has been checked out.
+If we subtract the `CheckoutDate` from `DateTime.Today`, we will get a `TimeSpan` that represents the amount of time the material has been checked out.
 That `TimeSpan` has a `Days` property that tells us how many days that `TimeSpan` represents:
     ```
     (DateTime.Today - checkout.CheckoutDate).Days > checkout.Material.MaterialType.CheckoutDays
     ```